RX-00/odri_dev/README.md

-Just my own messing around with the ODRI codebase
+##Just my own messing around with the ODRI codebase

+# TODO:
+copy and push the 3D print stl organization directory